 Will I Have Loose Skin After Losing 50 Pounds?

-You are likely to have some amount of loose skin after a 50 lbs. weight loss, especially in areas where your body tends to store the most amount of fat since that is where your skin is stretched significantly.
+You are likely to have some amount of loose skin after a a significant weight loss of 50 lbs., especially in areas where your body tends to store the most amount of fat since that is where your skin is stretched significantly.

 Everybody has different fat distribution.
 Some tend to store a lot of fat in the belly, hips and thighs, while others may store more fat in the arms, some have skinny arms.

-Besides dieting, here are some of the best exercises to knock off the fat in these areas.
+Besides dieting, here are some of the best exercises to knock off the fat and extra weight in these areas.

-- Belly – Pull-ups help burn the fat and work your abs.
+- Belly – Pull-ups help burn the fat in your lower abdomen and work your abs.

 - Thighs – You will need to do enough squats to tone your thighs and build lean muscle